Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Even if they are already at home, Alzheimer’s patients frequently express a desire to “go home.”
 This might be a manifestation of their insecurity.

-The following books might help you understand Alzheimer’s disease a bit better, and in particular, how to help the one you love.
+The following books might help you understand Alzheimer’s disease and dementia a bit better, and in particular, how to help the one you love when they ask you the same question over and over again.

 Leave a Comment